 All stock market investments have an inherent systematic risk due to the business cycle and socio-economic scenario.
 To minimize losses due to uncertain fluctuations, the exposure of a particular security to the market has to be assessed in line with the returns generated.

 The capital asset pricing model is based on a principle that investors should only assume a higher risk if the returns adequately compensate for it.
-Alpha in the stock market implements this principle and is subsequently used by portfolio managers to assess the estimated returns to generate profits higher than the average stock market yield.
+Alpha in stock market implements this principle and is subsequently used by portfolio managers to assess the estimated returns to generate profits higher than the average stock market yield.

 Alpha is one of the most important technical analysis tools used by investors to determine the profitability of an investment, as it reflects an accurate risk-return ratio associated with a corpus.
 It is widely used in modern portfolio theory, along with Sharpe ratio, beta, standard deviation, and R-squared.